 Commercial roof coating in Exeter

 Devon gets some of the highest rainfall of any English county, and Exeter’s commercial roofs deal with it month after month: driving south-westerlies, long wet spells and the occasional storm pushing up the Exe estuary.
-Commercial roof coating in Exeter is built for roofs that have weathered all this but remain structurally sound.
-Rather than stripping the roof off, a liquid-applied waterproof membrane is applied over the prepared surface, curing into one continuous layer that seals laps, fixings, flashings and the awkward details where leaks usually start.
+We coat roofs that have weathered all this but remain structurally sound.
+Instead of stripping a roof off, we apply a liquid-applied waterproof membrane over the prepared surface.
+It cures into one continuous layer that seals laps, fixings, flashings and the awkward details where leaks usually start.

 For an occupied building, the appeal is obvious: a fraction of the cost of replacement, far less disruption, and no weeks of an open roof in a county where dry weather windows are precious.